List of Assassin's Creed characters: Benjamin Franklin

-Benjamin Franklin (voiced by Jim Ward in Assassin's Creed III and by Rick Jones in Assassin's Creed Rogue) (17 January 1706 – 17 April 1790) was a Freemason, a noted polymath, and one of the Founding Fathers of the United States.
+Benjamin Franklin (17 January 1706 – 17 April 1790) (voiced by Jim Ward in Assassin's Creed III and by Rick Jones in Assassin's Creed Rogue) was a freemason, a noted polymath, and one of the Founding Fathers of the United States.
 Franklin is first encountered by Haytham Kenway in Boston in 1754, when he requests the latter's help in finding the stolen pages of his Poor Richard's Almanack.
 Around the same time, Franklin was being unknowingly used by the Templars to study the Precursor box they had seized, which was given to him by William Johnson.
-However, the Assassins Shay Cormac and Hope Jensen are able to hijack the research by posing as associates of Johnson.
+However, the Assassins Shay Cormac and Hope Jensen are able to hijack the research by posing as associates of Johnson's.
 They help Franklin with his experiments on the box, generating a map which shows the locations of various Precursor sites.
 By 1756, the Assassins have commissioned Franklin to develop various weapons for them, including a prototype grenade launcher, though this would later be given to Shay, who visits Franklin at his lab in New York after his defection to the Templars.
 During the American Revolutionary War, Franklin is appointed the first United States Ambassador to France and moves to Paris, where he unexpectedly encounters Shay again in 1776.
-After Shay saves him from a gang of street criminals, Franklin helps him infiltrate the Palace of Versailles for a supposed "business meeting" (in reality Shay came to retrieve the Precursor box from the Assassins, who were having a secret meeting there).
+After Shay saves him from a gang of street criminals, Franklin helps him infiltrate the Palace of Versailles for a supposed "business meeting" (in reality, Shay came to retrieve the Precursor box from the Assassins, who were having a secret meeting there).
 Despite his many interactions with various Assassins and Templars throughout his life, Franklin doesn't appear to be aware of the existence of either of the two orders.

+Paul Revere

+Paul Revere (1 January 1735 – 10 May 1818) (voiced by Bruce Dinsmore) was an American silversmith, engraver, early industrialist, and a Son of Liberty Patriot.
+He is best remembered for his 1775 midnight ride to alert the colonial militia to the approach of British forces before the Battles of Lexington and Concord, which marked the start of the American Revolutionary War.
+In the game, he is accompanied by Connor during this ride, after being previously introduced to the Assassin by Samuel Adams.
+Thanks to Revere and Connor's efforts, the Patriots are able to organize a defense in time and ultimately win the two battles.